Waitematā Local Board News

 • Waitematā Emergency Readiness and Response Plan

-Waitematā Local Board adopted its Emergency Readiness and Response Plan in December 2024
+Waitematā Local Board adopted its Emergency Readiness and Response Plan in December 2024.

 The plan is available online and in libraries.
 Locals are encouraged to take a look and make their own household plan using the check list supplied.
+An information sheet specific to apartment dwellers can also be found on the Auckland Emergency Management website.

 The local board has been collaborating with the City Centre Residents Group for input into additional Community Emergency Hub options in the central city area.